-These draft ITS amend the Annex of the Implementing Regulation to take into account the performance of the mappings and their adequacy.
-This is in line with the second subparagraph of Article 136(1) of the CRR, which states that revised draft implementing technical standards shall be submitted where necessary.
-The requirement of Article 111(1)(n) of Solvency II obliges the external credit assessment used by insurance and reinsurance undertakings for the Solvency Capital Requirement (SCR) calculation to be consistent with the aforementioned CRR provision.
+These revised draft ITS amend Annex III of the Implementing Regulation to take into account the performance of existing ECAIs' mappings and their adequacy, together with the assignment of mappings for newly registered ECAIs.
+This is in line with the second subparagraph of Article 136(1) CRR, which states that revised draft implementing technical standards shall be submitted where necessary.